angular/angular/aio/content/guide/setup.md

 We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.
 You may need [nvm](https://github.com/creationix/nvm) if you already have projects running on your machine that use other versions of node and npm.

+{@a why-locally}

+## Appendix: Why develop locally

+<live-example title="QuickStart Seed in Plunker">Live coding</live-example> in the browser is a great way to explore Angular.

+Links on almost every documentation page open completed samples in the browser.
+You can play with the sample code, share your changes with friends, and download and run the code on your own machine.

+The [QuickStart](quickstart) shows just the `AppComponent` file.
+It creates the equivalent of `app.module.ts` and `main.ts` internally _for the playground only_.
+so the reader can discover Angular without distraction.
+The other samples are based on the QuickStart seed.

+As much fun as this is ...
+* you can't ship your app in plunker
+* you aren't always online when writing code
+* transpiling TypeScript in the browser is slow
+* the type support, refactoring, and code completion only work in your local IDE

+Use the <live-example title="QuickStart Seed in Plunker"><i>live coding</i></live-example> environment as a _playground_,
+a place to try the documentation samples and experiment on your own.
+It's the perfect place to reproduce a bug when you want to
+<a href="https://github.com/angular/angular.io/issues/new" target="_blank" title="File a documentation issue">file a documentation issue</a> or
+<a href="https://github.com/angular/angular/issues/new" target="_blank" title="File an Angular issue">file an issue with Angular itself</a>.

+For real development, we strongly recommend [developing locally](guide/setup#develop-locally).